psevestre/openid-fapi/Financial_API_WD_CIBA.md

 In addition, the Confidential Client

+1. shall only send Signed Authentication Requests as defined in [CIBA] 7.1.1 to the Backchannel Authentication Endpoint;
 1. shall ensure sufficient authorization context exists in authorization request or shall include a binding_message in the authentication request.

 # 6. Accessing Protected Resources